hitoshi-watase/sercrod/docs/reference/directives/switch.md

 - Practically, this means:

   - If you put `*switch` together with `*each`, `*for`, `*include`, `*import`, or `*template` on the same element, `*switch` takes over and the other directive will not behave as you might expect.
-  - Nablla treats the `*switch` host as a pure container for branch children.
+  - Sercrod treats the `*switch` host as a pure container for branch children.

 Recommended pattern: